-(d) In addition to the requirements for reporting child abuse and neglect under § 5-704 of the Family Law Article, if a law enforcement officer has reason to believe that a child who has been detained is a victim of sex trafficking, as defined in § 5-701 of the Family Law Article, the law enforcement officer shall notify any appropriate regional navigator, as defined in § 5-704.4 of the Family Law Article, or the jurisdiction where the child was taken into custody or where the child is a resident that the child is a suspected victim of sex trafficking.
+- (d) In addition to the requirements for reporting child abuse and neglect under § 5-704 of the Family Law Article, if a law enforcement officer has reason to believe that a child who has been detained is a victim of sex trafficking, as defined in § 5-701 of the Family Law Article, the law enforcement officer shall notify any appropriate regional navigator, as defined in § 5-704.4 of the Family Law Article, for the jurisdiction where the child was taken into custody or where the child is a resident that the child is a suspected victim of sex trafficking. - (e) The Court of Appeals may adopt rules concerning age-appropriate language to be used to advise a child who is taken into custody of the child's rights.